team-refcode/refcode-docs/curriculum/level-2/02-sprint-plan/index.md

 **Exercise 📝**

 Find all of the HTML best practice errors on the worksheet.
-Explain how the error should be fixed and why the error is problematic in the numbered section below. <a href="./html-mistakes.pdf" type="application/pdf" target="_blank">HTML Mistakes Worksheet</a>
+Explain how the error should be fixed and why the error is problematic in the numbered section below.
+[HTML Mistakes Worksheet](./html-mistakes.pdf)

 ### CSS Best Practices